M17 CLNV 503 PIRTT Mentored Independent Research

 M17 CLNV 524 Intermediate Statistics for the Health Sciences

-This course builds upon Introduction to Statistics for Clinical Research (M17-522) and will focus on SPSS, Cox proportional hazards, generalized linear models, multiple linear models, ANOVA, repeated measures, regression, applied modeling, 2X2, ROC curves, checking assumptions and regression diagnostics.
+This course builds upon Introduction to Statistics for the Health Sciences (M17-522) and will focus on SPSS, Cox proportional hazards, generalized linear models, multiple linear models, ANOVA, repeated measures, regression, applied modeling, 2X2, ROC curves, checking assumptions and regression diagnostics.
 Completion of this course will enable clinical investigators to work independently with their own data and run their own analyses.
-Content will include data sets with applied exercises, interpreting output, lab assignments, and a midterm and final exam.
-Prerequisite: M17-522.
+Content will include data sets with applied exercises, interpreting output, lab assignments and a midterm and final exam.
+Course-master is Mark Walker, PhD, and Instructor is Brian Waterman, MPH.
+Prerequisite: M17-522

 Credit 3 units.